On this page

-Our cost schedules outline the typical costs of running a business as an owner driver or tip truck owner driver based on the type of vehicle that a driver operates.
-The schedules aim to help owner drivers to better understand their cost structures, and how increases and decreases in different cost items can affect profits.
+Our rates and costs schedules outline the typical costs of running a business as an owner driver or tip truck owner driver, based on the type of vehicles that you operate.
+The schedules aim to help you to better understand your cost structures, and how increases and decreases in different cost items can affect profits.

-Hirers must give owner drivers the rates and costs schedule that relates to their vehicle.
+In certain circumstances, hirers and freight brokers are required to give owner drivers copies of the rates and costs schedule that relates to their vehicle.

 Using written contracts

-As an owner driver, you have a right to require a written contract for ongoing engagements if they have no fixed duration or if they are for a period of at least 30 days.
+As an owner driver, you have a right to require a written contract for ongoing engagements of no fixed duration or for a period of at least 30 days or more.
 The written contract must specify the minimum hours of work or income level you will receive and the rates to be paid.
-It should also state the minimum amount of notice to be given if the contract is terminated (this applies to engagements that are longer than 3 months).
-A model contract is available to help owner drivers and hirers.
+It should also state the minimum amount of notice to be given if the contract is terminated (this generally applies if the engagement is longer than 3 months).

 Access to dispute resolution

 Under the Owner Drivers and Forestry Contractors Act 2005, hirers and contractors can contact the Victorian Small Business Commission to arrange fast and low-cost alternative dispute resolution if disagreements arise.
-The dispute resolution process can be used for disputes arising under or in relation to the Act or the Code of Practice, or in relation to a contractor or a hirer.
+The dispute resolution process can be used for disputes arising under or in relation to the Act, the Owner Drivers and Forestry Contractors Code of Practice, or in relation to a contract.